|

 smallpox.
 This is interesting because monkeys were often kept in stables to

 ward off horse diseases.
-It is even said that sometime samurai who wanted to
+It is even said that sometimes samurai who wanted to

 spy on their enemy's camp would pose as monkey trainers just to gain